csienslab/mobula/README.md

 ![Imgur](https://imgur.com/iWrzKv7.png)

 ## Overview
-Mobula is a decentralized, self-healing layer 2 encrypted virtual network.
+Mobula network is a decentralized, self-healing layer 2 encrypted virtual network.

 The whole system is built of production quality components.
 The layer 2 switching is provided by Open vSwitch[1], the network encryption is based on WireGuard[2], and the internal routing is processed by Linux networking subsystem.